kubapilch/PygameUI/readme.md

 * More label-rendering options for slider, checkboxes
 * Easier and more intuitive functions
     * Cleaner objects initialization
+    * More default generated things like better default font size depending on the size of an object, slider radius etc.
 * More colors

+# TODO: Spelling mistakes
+# TODO: Examples gifs